Sheriff: 2 small planes collide in midair near Denver, 3 die - NewsBreak

 It wasn't known what might have caused the crash between the four-seater Cessna 172 and the Sonex Xenos, a light, aluminum, homebuilt aircraft that can seat two.

-Nearby residents who heard the crash and rushed outside told NBC affiliate 9News in Denver they were surprised the planes could have struck each other on such a clear morning.
+Nearby residents who heard the crash and rushed outside told CBS affiliate 9News in Denver they were surprised the planes could have struck each other on such a clear morning.

 The Federal Aviation Administration and the National Transportation Safety Board are investigating.
 The NTSB said a preliminary report would be released in about 15 days.